Selco’s Reality Check for Preppers: It CAN Happen to You and You CAN Survive It

 “If that ever happens, I will not survive.”

 Many people read about a situation and think, I cannot survive that situation, I cannot be prepared for that.

-Other problems would be thrown at the students during that week: the psychological pressure of the unknown (a threat, dangerous people, engaging in trade) fixing broken stuff in home (broken windows, roof) solving problems (heating, a medical issue), etc.
+Other problems would be thrown at the students during that week: the psychological pressure of the unknown (a threat, dangerous people, engaging in trade) fixing broken stuff in the home (broken windows, roof) solving problems (heating, a medical issue), etc.